FractalDiane/spellbook/README.md

 turn to chapter Hexes
 write 52 under some_number
 publish spellbook
-THIS PRINTS "HELLO, WORLD!"
-AND THEN 52
+THIS PRINTS HELLO, WORLD!
+AND THEN FIFTY-TWO
 ```

 Something else important to note is that published books need to be as perfectly wrapped up as possible, so by default your published spellbook will be terminated with a nice, fancy "THE END."